ellenxxiao/ellenxxiao.github.io/README.md

 ### Background

 I graduated from Boston University with a Master degree in Economics.
-Currently, I am a Clinical Data Manager at WorldCare Clinical, handling clinical trial data for clients.
+Currently, I am a Clinical Data Manager, handling clinical trial data for clients.
 Before that, I worked at Boston Public Health Commission as a Data Analysis Intern.

 [Resume](https://github.com/ellenxxiao/resume/raw/master/Resume_Xiao.pdf)